 I don’t know if my child or loved one really even has a problem.

 You or your loved one can live without the pains and limitations of addiction.
-I invite you to call 561-441-9933 for a free phone consultation or initial assessment.
-I am happy to answer any questions about addiction treatment and my practice.
+You are invited to call 561-441-9933 for a free phone consultation or initial assessment.
+Rebecca Klasfeld is happy to answer any questions about addiction treatment and her practice.